Code-Institute-Submissions/Quiz-Time-5/README.md

 <p>answers: an array of possible answers, each stored as an object with the following properties:</p>

-<p>ext: the text of the answer
+<p> { Text: the text of the answer
-correct: a boolean value indicating whether the answer is correct or not { text : correct You can add as many questions as you like,to the questions array.
+correct: a boolean value indicating whether the answer is correct or not { text : correct }
+You can add as many questions as you like,to the questions array.